Hives on arms and legs look the same as hives on other parts of your body

 - The area of the skin will return to normal within 1-24 hours, but new hives can appear during this time.2

 - Angioedema (swelling beneath the skin) can also occur and can take up to 72 hours to disappear.1

 Photo of hives on legs.
 Image used with permission from DermNet NZ

 If you think you have hives and they aren’t getting better, then complete this quick check and take the results to your doctorSYMPTOM CHECKER

 Explore on this siteUrticaria (hives) symptoms Hives on the face – how common is it?
-Help!!
-Treatment options for hives all over my body
+What treatments are there for hives all over my body?

 - Australasian Society of Clinical Immunology and Allergy.
 Hives (urticaria).
 2017. (accessed 9 Oct 2018).